kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 - Each validation rule has an optional 'message' field for the error message that will be surfaced when the validation rule evaluates to false.

-- The validator will be scoped to the location of the `x-kubernetes-validator` extension in the schema.
+- The validator will be scoped to the location of the `x-kubernetes-validations` extension in the schema.
 In the above example, the validator is scoped to the `spec` field. `self` will be used to represent the name of the field which the validator is scoped to.